 We know how important it is to you that you pass this examination.
 We also understand that the time you have available for preparation is often limited by practice constraints, family, and other obligations.
-And, we firmly believe that participating in one or more of our “live” or “online” courses is the best way to maximize the investment of your time and effort.
-The Ultimate Board Prep is simply the most effective anesthesia oral board course available.
+And, we firmly believe that participating in one or both of the UBP Online Courses is the best way to maximize the investment of your time and effort.
+The Ultimate Board Prep is simply the most effective SOE preparation course available.

-The "UBP Online" program provides you with the opportunity to avoid the cost and inconvenience of travel, and prepare for the anesthesia oral boards while in the comfort and privacy your own home.
-It is a great way to learn the techniques and develop the skills needed to master the anesthesia oral boards.
+The "UBP Online" program provides you with the opportunity to avoid the cost and inconvenience of travel, and prepare for the Standardized Oral Exam (SOE) component of the Applied Exam while in the comfort and privacy your own home.
+It is a great way to learn the techniques and develop the skills needed to master the SOE.

-The UBP Online Program offers three different ways to learn the techniques and develop the skills needed to master the anesthesia oral boards:
+The UBP Online Program offers three different ways to learn the techniques and develop the skills needed to master the Standardized Oral Exam:

 I. The UBP 2-Hour Online Coaching Session